dshanske/indieweb-post-kinds/readme.txt

 developer of this plugin.

 == Changelog ==
+	= Version 2.3.5 =
+		* Remove comment transition action in favor of proposing it be moved into webmentions plugin
+		* Replace send webmentions code with a hook
+		* Add PHP docblocks to php-mf-cleaner
+		* Update to latest version of MF2 Parser
+		* Theme Compatibility CSS separated from Basic CSS and Admin CSS again
+		* Remove helper functions no longer used
 	= Version 2.3.4 =
 		* The CSS included with Post Kinds hides entry-title by default where applicable for non-aware themes.
 		* Attempted to fix reported issue with wrong URL being sent webmention